-The Read Status Register instruction provides access to the Status Register.
+The Read Status Register instruction provides access to the Status Register at SPI frequency up to 40 MHz.
 This instruction is used to probe the Write Enable status of the device or the Ready status of the device.
 RDY bit is set by the device to 1 whenever a STORE or Software RECALL cycle is in progress.
 The block protection and WPEN bits indicate the extent of protection employed.